-Karan Chopra, Partner and Co-Founder
+Karan Chopra, EXECUTIVE VICE PRESIDENT and Co-Founder

 Karan provides leadership on strategic direction and execution of Opportunity@Work’s priorities and the TechHire initiative.
 He co-founded Opportunity@Work because he believes that meaningful work is not just a matter of economic wellbeing but of individual dignity.
 He has seen many others with talents but without opportunities to realize their true potential and believes that in order to have impact at scale we need better systems, not just great initiatives.